suzanbaert/Resources_and_Bookmarks/SQL_01_basics.md

 ## Working with dates in SQL

-Set of functions designed for dates, [more info here](https://docs.data.world/documentation/sql/concepts/intermediate/working_with_dates.html#-date_part-)
+Set of functions designed for dates, [more info here](https://docs.data.world/documentation/sql/concepts/intermediate/working_with_dates.html#-date_part-) or [here](https://docs.data.world/documentation/sql/reference/date_functions.html)
 + `DATE_DIFF(startvar, endvar, unit)` returns the difference between two dates/times.
 Units can be “year”, “decade”, “century”, “quarter”, “month”, “week”, “day”, “hour”, “minute”, “second”, or “millisecond”.

 + `DATE_ADD(startvar, value, unit)`: takes a date/time and adds a specified amount of time (value) to it.
 Same units as above.